WiiLink24/web/src/content/guide/evc.md

 6. After it is successfully installed, press the HOME Button to exit back to the Homebrew Channel.
 Press the HOME Button again and select `"Exit to System Menu"`.

 ### Congrats!
 You've installed the Everybody Votes Channel on your Console!
 Enjoy the Channel to your hearts content once again!

+> If you would like to migrate your poll data from RiiConnect24 over to WiiLink, please use the EVC Transfer Tool by following the instructions below.
 ___

 ## Moving time! - How to Transfer your Poll History Data